Fury-Labs/furya/x/txfees/README.md

 ## Local Mempool Filters Added

 * If you specify a min-tx-fee in the $BASEDENOM then
-  * Your node will allow any tx w/ tx fee in the whitelist of fees, and a sufficient osmo-equivalent price to enter your mempool
+  * Your node will allow any tx w/ tx fee in the whitelist of fees, and a sufficient fury-equivalent price to enter your mempool
-  * The osmo-equivalent price for determining sufficiency is rechecked after every block.
+  * The fury-equivalent price for determining sufficiency is rechecked after every block.
 (During the mempools RecheckTx)
     * TODO: further consider if we want to take this tradeoff.
 Allows someone who manipulates price for one block to flush txs using that asset as fee from most of the networks' mempools.
     * The simple alternative is only check fee equivalency at a txs entry into the mempool, which allows someone to manipulate price down to have many txs enter the chain at low cost.
     * Another alternative is to use TWAP instead of Spot Price once it is available on-chain